wp-plugins/echo1-consulting-inital-js-avatar/readme.txt

 Simple jQuery plugin to make gmail like text avatars for profile pictures.
 These avatars can be scaled up to any size as they are SVG based.

 This is an integration of the initial.js jquery plugin (http://judelicio.us/initial.js/).
-This plugin contains hooks for extensibility.
+This plugin contains hooks for extensibility, and modifications of avatars.

+The avatar will be the first initial of the username.
+Colors are set by default, but can be manipulated using built-in hooks.

 == Installation ==